enricobottazzi/designated-verifier-proof/README.md

 ## To do

-- [] Try the input with a known private key expressed in tuple!
+- [v] Try the input with a known private key expressed in tuple!
+- [] Add public input in circuit instantiation

 ## Format